magnetikonline/action-slack-workflow-start-finish/README.md

 Action designed for posting Slack messages via an [incoming webhook](https://api.slack.com/messaging/webhooks) to denote the start and/or end of a Workflow run and the resulting job(s) status.

-Offers a simple and opinionated message format, with the ability to append custom fields/values (such as build output preview URLs, generated file sizes, etc.).
+Offers a simple and opinionated output, with the ability to append custom fields/values (such as build output preview URLs, generated file sizes, etc.) onto generated messages.

 ## Usage